Back to blog·review·Validation·tools

 • 4.Pre-seed founders preparing for investor conversations.
 The market sizing and competitor sections give you numbers you can defend in a pitch.
 With sources.

 Pay when you're choosing between ideas and need a tiebreaker with real data.
 Pay when you want competitor names, pricing, and weaknesses you didn't know existed.
 Pay when you need numbers you can put in a deck without making them up.
+If you just want the full sourced analysis, Verdict at $14.99 is the cheaper entry point.
+If you want pivots and unlimited Starter Scans, Founder at $29 is the better buy.
 If you're earlier in the process, start with my step-by-step validation guide, then come back and run a scan.

 When You Shouldn't Pay